What is the ROCA® Test?

 If several members of your family have had ovarian and/or breast cancer (including male breast cancer), you may be classed as having a family history of these cancers.
 However, your history will also depend on your ethnicity and other factors.
 To understand your risk of ovarian cancer you should make an appointment to speak with your clinician who will review your medical history to determine if you have a family history that may increase your risk of ovarian cancer and if appropriate undertake a BRCA test.

 Removal of the ovaries is the recommended option for women with BRCA mutations.
-The ROCA Test be only be considered as a short term option until a woman is ready to undertake surgery to remove her ovaries.
+The ROCA Test should only be considered as a short term option until a woman is ready to undertake surgery to remove her ovaries.
 We recommend you consult your doctor if you wish to explore your options.

 No, patients who have had ovarian cancer do not meet the criteria for the ROCA Test.